nim-lang/Nim/doc/manual.rst

 A macro is a special function that is executed at compile time.
 Normally the input for a macro is an abstract syntax tree (AST) of the code that is passed to it.
 The macro can then do transformations on it and return the transformed AST.
-The transformed AST is then passed to the compiler as if the macro invocation would have been replaced by its result in the source code.
-This can be used to implement `domain specific languages`:idx:.
+This can be used to add custom language features and implement `domain specific languages`:idx:.

 Macro invocation is a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
-The compiler must
+Instead, semantic analysis happens at least
+twice:

-* perform semantic analysis through the end of the macro invocation,
+* Semantic analysis recognizes and resolves the macro invocation.
-* execute the macro body,
+* The compiler executes the macro body (which may invoke other procs).
-* replace the AST of the macro invocation with the AST returned by the macro,
+* It replaces the AST of the macro invocation with the AST returned by the macro.
-* and finally repeat semantic analysis of that region of the code.
+* It repeats semantic analysis of that region of the code.
+* If the AST returned by the macro contains other macro invocations, this process iterates.

 While macros enable advanced compile-time code transformations, they cannot change Nim's syntax.
 However, this is no real restriction because